MitchMills/RB101/00Small_Problems_Exercises/pedac_scratchpad.md

 # PROBLEM
-Write a method that takes one argument, a string containing one or more words, and returns the given string with words that contain five or more characters reversed.
-Each string will consist of only letters and spaces.
-Spaces should be included only when more than one word is present.
+Write a method that takes one argument, an array containing integers, and returns the average of all numbers in the array.
+The array will never be empty and the numbers will always be positive integers.
+Your result should also be an integer.

+Don't use the Array#sum method for your solution - see if you can solve this problem using iteration more directly.

-  Input:
+  Input: array
+    - contains only positive integers
+    - will never be empty
-  Output:
+  Output: integer
+    - average of all numbers in the array (use integer division)

   ## Rules
   ### explicit
+  - do not use `Array#sum` method
   ### implicit